-The engagement ring will be the first in a long line of wedding expenses, so it is important that your fiancée doesn’t spend more than the two of you can afford.
-At the same time, the engagement ring is intended to last for a lifetime, and it is a one-off symbol of unending love, so it should be high quality and that usually comes at a price.
+The engagement ring will be the first in a long line of wedding expenses, engagement rings cost so it is important that your fiance doesn’t spend more than the two of you can afford.
+At the same time, the engagement ring is intended to last a lifetime, and it is a one-off symbol of unending love, so it should be high quality and that usually comes at a price.

-1. The traditionally accepted method of determining how much to spend on an engagement ring is that it should cost one month’s net salary.
-Unless you are having a ring designed, it’s not always possible to be that exact about the price, but certainly it is a good idea for your fiancée to take his income into account when deciding how much he can spend.
+The traditionally accepted method of determining how much to spend on an engagement ring is that it should cost one month’s net salary.
+Unless you are having a ring designed, it’s not always possible to be that exact about the price, but certainly, it is a good idea for your fiance to take his income into account when deciding how much he can spend.

-7. The golden rule of determining how much to spend on an engagement ring is only to spend what you can afford.
-The sentiment and significance of the ring is far more important than its cost.
-Look for quality rather than quantity, for example if you have a limited budget, look for a smaller diamond of a higher carat, rather than a huge diamond of a low carat.
+The golden rule of determining how much to spend on an engagement ring is only to spend what you can afford.
+The sentiment and significance of the ring are far more important than its cost.
+Look for quality rather than quantity, for example, if you have a limited budget, look for a smaller diamond of a higher carat, rather than a huge diamond of a low carat.